istio/istio.io/content/en/docs/ambient/getting-started/deploy-sample-app/index.md

 {{< text bash >}}
 $ kubectl get gateway
-NAME               CLASS   ADDRESS                                            PROGRAMMED   AGE bookinfo-gateway   istio   bookinfo-gateway-istio.default.svc.cluster.local   True         88s
+NAME               CLASS   ADDRESS                                            PROGRAMMED   AGE bookinfo-gateway   istio   bookinfo-gateway-istio.default.svc.cluster.local   True         42s
 {{< /text >}}

-## 3. Test the application
+## Access the application

-Let's test the application using the `port-forward` command to access the `productpage` service through the gateway:
+You will connect to the Bookinfo `productpage` service through the gateway you just provisioned.
+To access the gateway, you need to use the `kubectl port-forward` command:

 {{< text syntax=bash snip_id=none >}}
 $ kubectl port-forward svc/bookinfo-gateway-istio 8080:80